mukundahire03/CODSOFT/Calculator GUI Apllication/Code Summary.md

 - **PyQt5**

 ## License

-This project is licensed under the MIT License.
+This Calculator Application is licensed under the [MIT License](LICENSE).